dataloop-ai/dtlpy-documentation/tutorials/model_management/introduction/chapter.md

 #### The Model Adapter

 The Model Adapter is a python class that creates a single API between Dataloop's platform and your model.
+The Model Adapter class contains standardized methods that make it possible to integrate models into other parts of the Dataloop platform.
 Model Adapters allow the following model functions:
 1. train
 2. predict
 3. load/save model weights